solent-eng/solent/README.md

 layer over the top of it.

 These approaches give rise to a programming style that is message-centric and event-driven.
-This encourages a layering approach that leads to strong code.
+This encourages a layering approach that leads to robust, discoverable systems.

-Hence, the answer to "why didn't you use x" is likely to be, "because nearcasting".
+A simple response to most "why didn't you use x" queries is usually, "because nearcasting".